Ethics, conduct, and oversight

 Current safety surveillance systems rely upon analysis of spontaneous, voluntary reports and of administrative claims, electronic medical records, and some post-marketing pharmacovigilance studies.
 Convened by the MRCT Center in collaboration with others, the Proactive Safety Surveillance Initiative aims to improve upon the current safety surveillance systems by creating an approach to a proactive safety surveillance system that is global in design and scale and that has the potential to identify and validate safety concerns efficiently and cooperatively.
 Read more

 Protocol ethics refers to addressing ethical issues in the design of clinical trials and documenting their rationale in an identified section of the study protocol easily understood by institutional review boards/ research ethics committees.
 The MRCT Center has developed a protocol ethics toolkit and e-learning course for sponsors and investigators to enhance ethical considerations in study design and protocol documents.
 Read more

 Research, Development, and Regulatory Roundtable (R3)

-A cooperative endeavor of the MRCT Center and Ropes & Gray LLP, the R3 is a neutral forum wherein policymakers, legal counsel, academicians, industry representatives, and global regulators may present, discuss, and deliberate pre-competitive issues in drug and device development, regulatory oversight of clinical trials, and human subjects research.
+A cooperative endeavor of the MRCT Center and Ropes & Gray LLP, the R3 is an impartial forum wherein policymakers, legal counsel, academicians, industry representatives, and global regulators present, discuss, and deliberate pre-competitive issues in drug and device development, regulatory oversight of clinical trials, and human participants research.
 Read more